 Provides U.S. public opinion poll data through a full-text retrieval system organized at the question level.
 Note: GSU users can access the download data sets, many of which are available in SPSS format.

 Pew Research Center

 Pew Research Center is a nonpartisan fact tank that informs the public about the issues, attitudes and trends shaping the world.
 We conduct public opinion polling, demographic research, content analysis and other data-driven social science research.

 General Social Survey

 The General Social Survey (GSS) gives statistics about social characteristics and attitudes.
-It isn't "fact checking" like these others but is a tool where you can look for facts yourself.

 Other Library Guides about Fake News

 The CRAAP Test is a list of questions (developed at Meriam Library at California State University, Chico) to help you analyze the validity of a source.
 Here is a short list of things to look for to see if your information source passes the CRAAP test:

 CRAAP test handout from California State University Chico.